Dear PenTest Readers,

 If you’re into less popular pentesting fields, don’t miss the two articles that open our issue: The OPS-SAT Space Red Team and SATCOM Security: Past, Present and Future.
 The first one presents two scenarios: on the ground through the platform, and in Space through the network, while the second is a thorough overview of SATCOM security challenges.

-If you’re interested in a wider range of cybersecurity topics, you’ll also read about OT in the Cloud, Splunk, or Active Directory pentesting.
+If you’re interested in a wider range of cybersecurity topics, you’ll also read about OT in the Cloud, or Splunk.

 As you can see, the spectrum of the topics covered in this edition is quite impressive.
 Thus, without further ado, let’s dive into the reading process.